The grooves and flow of a song are reinforced by syncing compressors, delays, and reverbs to the tempo of the song.

 But what happens if your delays, reverbs, or compressors don’t have a tempo sync feature?

-Below, I show you how to convert a tempo from beats-per-minute (BPM) to time in milliseconds (ms) to free you of this limitation and enhance your music productions.
+Below, I will show you how to calculate the note length in milliseconds like a nerd.
+How to convert a tempo from beats-per-minute (BPM) to time in milliseconds (ms) to free you from this limitation and enhance your music productions.

 You will learn how to calculate delay and reverb timing to enhance the groove of a song!